jccsvq/jccsvq/README.md

 - 👀 I’m interested in ancient calculating instruments, mainly abacuses 🧮
 - 🌱 I'm currently learning a little about everything, taking advantage of the fact that I am retired ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 To reach me ...
-Try my username in gmail or visit my [website about the oriental abacus](https://sites.google.com/view/jccabacus "jccAbacus").
+Try my username in gmail.com.

 <!---
 jccsvq/jccsvq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.